Wigner`s quantum phase-space current in weakly-anharmonic weakly-excited two-state systems: Wigner current patterns for Eigenstates of anharmonic potentials

-To summarize this qualitative discussion, we have shown that for even potentials $8n+1$ stagnation points are to be expected for all low lying eigenstates~$\psi_n$: one near the origin, and, per zero circle each, 2 on $x$- and $p$-axis, respectively, and 4 diagonal stagnation points.
-For odd potentials there are $6n+1$ stagnation points per eigenstate, since the $p$-axis stagnation points are all avoided by the cut-and-reconnect mechanism.
+Weakly-anharmonic even potentials have $8n+1$ stagnation points for all low lying eigenstates~$\psi_n$: one near the origin, 4 diagonal stagnation points and 4 stagnation points: 2, where the $J_p$-zero-lines cross the $x$-axis, and 2, where the $J_x$-zero-lines cross the $p$-axis.

+Weakly-anharmonic odd potentials have $6n+1$ stagnation points per eigenstate, since the $p$-axis stagnation points are avoided by the cut-and-reconnect mechanism, mentioned above.

+For very great anharmonicities some of our results are approximations, see top right-most panel of fig.~\ref{fig:zeros_anharm_1}.